It’s crazy how often people working in the creative fields get asked to build a free website or do free graphic design work.

 So, they run a contest with a small prize for the top three designs and they are free to sell them to others and continue to make money off the designs, with no residual payments to the designers?
 Wow… That is seriously messed up, and those designers just gave away their intellectual property for someone else to make money off of!

 New designers need to take it upon themselves to be educated in how these things work.
 Every minute spent doing work on “spec” is a minute spent away from using your time to cultivate new, and actual paying, clients.

 And, clients need to remember that creative professionals generally aren’t doing their jobs as a hobby, or to make some side-money while they work their “real” job.
-Most are in business, and function as a business.
+Most are in business to earn and income, and function as a business.
 They pay taxes, employees, rent and all the other bills that any other company does.
-Even if they don’t have a retail location, they still have work related expenses that occur when running a legitimate business.
+Even if they don’t have a retail location, they still have work-related expenses that occur when running a legitimate business.
 They deserve to be treated the same way you would treat any other company you deal with on a day-to-day basis.

-If you aren’t walking into your local coffee shopping and asking to try coffee on spec, or asking your architect to draw you up some plans for a new building, and if you like them you will pay for them, don’t ask the same of your website designer (or any other creative professional).
+If you aren’t walking into your local coffee shop and asking them for a free cup of coffee, which you will pay for if you like it, or asking your architect to draw you up some plans for a new building that you might pay them for if their plans are better then the other people who are doing free plans for you, don’t ask the same of your graphic or website designer (or any other creative professional).

 - Unleashing the Power of Storyboarding: A Practical Guide to Designing Outstanding Websites - September 20, 2023